thetruejacob/Anki-Ebisu/README.md

 For a full description, check this link https://fasiha.github.io/ebisu/#bernoulli-quizzes.

 # How to Install
-In your terminal, navigate to the folder where your addons are kept Then, clone this repo
+In your terminal, navigate to the folder where your addons are kept.
+Then, clone this repo:
 ```
 git clone https://github.com/thetruejacob/Anki-Ebisu
 ```
+Open up Anki and check out your addons.
+It should be there as Anki-Ebisu

 # Acknowledgements
 A huge thanks to Fasih Ahmed for creating Ebisu!